 Definition of borderline

-At poker, a winning player will make what he calls EV + (Expected Value positive) games, i.e. games that will have a positive expectation of winning in the long term.
+In poker, a winning player will make what he calls EV+ (Expected Value Positive) plays, which are plays that have a positive long-term payoff expectancy.
 Pushing all in preflop with a pair of aces is an example.
-In the long run, you know that this game will make you money (EV+).
-On the contrary, bad players often tend to make more EV - games (with a negative win expectation) than EV +.
-But some games will have a neutral or marginally positive win expectation, which is called borderlines games.
+In the long run, you know that this play will make you money (EV+).
+Bad players often tend to make more EV- (negative payoff) games than EV+.
+But some games will have a neutral or marginally positive payoff expectancy, these are called borderline games.

-With the poker-solvers that have gained popularity in recent years, we now know which game has a marginal or borderline payout expectation.
-In some situations, you may be able to tell yourself that a river bluff is borderline.
-The pot is big, you have a very weak hand that won't win at abattage, and you're evaluating the bluff option.
-By calculating what you will lose when your bluff is called and what you will win when your bluff works, you calculate that your bluff will win you 2 euros every 100 times this situation occurs; this is a classic example of a borderline situation.
+With poker solvers gaining popularity in recent years, we now know which games have a marginal or borderline payoff expectation.
+In some situations, you may find that a bluff on the river is borderline.
+The pot is big, you have a very weak hand that won't win on the showdown, and you're evaluating the option of bluffing.
+By calculating what you will lose when your bluff is called and what you will win when your bluff works, you calculate that your bluff will win you $2 for every 100 times this situation occurs; this is a classic example of a borderline situation.